-Bedruthan Steps and Carnewas – just moments up the coast from the hotel – have just won Dark Star Discovery status, meaning it’s one of the best places to stargaze in Cornwall and the UK.
+Bedruthan Steps and Carnewas – just moments up the coast from the hotel – has Dark Star Discovery status, meaning it’s one of the best places to stargaze in Cornwall, and the UK.

 In this over-digitised age, stargazing can be delightfully disconnected and a great hands-free hobby to take up, though there are, of course, plenty of great mobile apps out there to help you get started (see below).

 Whether you leave your smartphone at home or bring it with you, pack up your stargazing kit and go back to nature for a night out with a difference.

 - Something waterproof to sit on and warm clothing.
 We like to make up a flask of hot chocolate for our guests when they go out stargazing, and provide some blankets to take along as well.